Irresistible Gluten Free Monster Cookies – Chewy and Buttery

 Frequently Asked Questions

 It’s important to note that not all oats are gluten-free.
 Always look for the Gluten Free label on the Oats.
-Cross-contamination can occur if oats are manufactured in a facility where wheat is used.
-People with Celiac Disease need to pay careful attention to cross-contamination.
+Cross-contact can occur if oats are manufactured in a facility where wheat is used.
 We always use Bob’s Mill Certified Gluten-Free Oats.

-The total M&M ratio is 2 cups of candy in this recipe.
-You can replace some of the M&M’s with Chocolate Chips if desired.
-For example, you can use one cup of M&M’s and one cup of chocolate chips.
+The total M&M ratio in this recipe is 2 cups of candy.
+You can replace some of the M&Ms with chocolate chips if desired.
+For example, you can use one cup of M&M’s and chocolate chips.

 Thanks for stopping by Delectable Food Life.
 If you make this recipe, we always appreciate your 5-star review.

-PrintIrresistible Gluten Free Monster Cookies – Chewy and Buttery
+PrintThe Best Gluten Free Monster Cookies – Chewy and Thick

-These EASY Chewy, and Buttery Gluten-Free Monster Cookies truly are irresistible!
+These EASY, Chewy, and Thick Gluten-Free Monster Cookies truly are irresistible!
 These extra-large oatmeal cookies are brimming with chocolaty flavor and come together in 10 minutes.
-Your kids will love these!
-No paddle mixer required.
+Your kids will love them!
+No paddle mixer is required.

 - Prep Time: 10 Minutes